 If you’re ready to earn your graduate degree at one of the most prestigious schools in the world, get started with a look at the Most Influential Schools in Communications.

 Or read on to find out what you can expect as a communications master.

-Why Get a Master’s Degree in Communications?
+Skills Obtained from a Master’s Degree in Communications Degree

 The answer to this question may depend on your intended career path.
 For instance, many universites house library studies within their schools of communication.
 In order to become a librarian, you must earn a master’s degree.
 Therefore, many aspiring librarians will earn a master’s degree in communications with a concentration in library studies.